RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/8-tasks/8-tasks.md

 # Tasks

+**Tasks** represent work that needs to be completed.
+Tasks can generate Task items for users or for Rapid's system to complete.
+Below is a list of the different **Tasks** and their functionality.

 | Element Type | Symbol | Function |
 | --- | --- | --- |
 | **Abstract Task** |![A screenshot of a default task element.
 The task is a rounded rectangle that is empty inside.](Task.png)| This type of task cannot be configured or automated.
 It is useful for documentation purposes only. |